 HT duplicate format and where the scrambling sequence and SERVICE field carry the TXVECTOR parameter

 CH_BANDWIDTH_IN_NON_HT, the TA field is set to a bandwidth signaling TA.
-In an NDP Announcement frame transmitted by a VHT STA, or an HE STA, an EHT STA that is not a STA 6G or an EHT STA that is a STA 6G without 320 MHz bandwidth support in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field is set to a bandwidth signaling TA.
+In an NDP Announcement frame transmitted by a VHT STA, or an HE STA, or an EHT STA that is not a STA 6G or an EHT STA that is a STA 6G without 320 MHz bandwidth support in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field is set to a bandwidth signaling TA.
 If a Ranging/Sensing NDP Announcement frame is addressed to a set of ISTAs/sensing responders in which at least two ISTAs/sensing responders have a TB ranging/sensing measurement exchange with a different BSSID in the Multiple BSSID set of the RSTA/ sensing initiator then the TA field is the transmitted BSSID.

+If a Sensing NDP Announcement frame is intended to a set of non-AP STAs (i.e. sensing responders) in which at least two of the non-AP STAs are included in the TB sensing measurement instance with a different BSSID in the Multiple BSSID set of the AP then the TA field is the transmitted BSSID.

+Change the sixth paragraph of 9.3.1.19.1 (General description) as defined in IEEE P802.11be/D2.2 as follows(Motion 193):

-The setting of the NDP Announcement Variant subfield in the Sounding Dialog Token field identifies the variant of the NDP Announcement frame, refer to Table 9-42a (NDP Announcement frame variant encoding.
+The setting of the NDP Announcement Variant subfield in the Sounding Dialog Token field along with the presence of the STA Info field with AID subfield equal to 2045 and the setting of B31 in the STA Info field with AID subfield equal to 2045 identifies the variant of the NDP Announcement frame, refer to Table 9-42a (NDP Announcement frame variant encoding.

-Change Table 9-42a (NDP Announcement frame variant encoding) as defined in IEEE P802.11az/D7.0 as follows(Motion 193):
+Change Table 9-42a (NDP Announcement frame variant encoding) as defined in IEEE P802.11azbe/D7.0D2.2 as follows(Motion 193):